 What is in this leaflet

 All medicines have risks and benefits.
-Your doctor has weighed the risks of you having MIOSTAT against the benefits they expect it will have for you.
+Your doctor has weighed the risks of you using Miostat against the benefits they expect it will have for you.

 When you must not be given it

-Do not have MIOSTAT® Intraocular Solution administered if you have an allergy to:
+Miostat should not be given to you if you have an allergy to:

-If you are not sure whether you should have MIOSTAT, talk to your doctor or pharmacist.
+If you are not sure whether Miostat should be used in your case, talk to your doctor.

 Before you are given it